 - Long duration of action and slow onset

 Mivacurium and atracurium are mostly eliminated by enzymatic hydrolysis, mivacurium by butyrylcholinesterase in the plasma.
-Atracurium is also broken down by spontaneous non-enzymatic degradation in plasma, called Hofmann elimination.
+Atracurium is broken down by spontaneous non-enzymatic hydrolysis in plasma, called Hofmann elimination.

 Depolarizing neuromuscular blockers

 Only one drug belongs to this category, succinylcholine (or suxamethonium).
 It works in a very different manner than the non-depolarizing type.

 Succinylcholine is actually a nicotinic receptor agonist, which causes the skeletal muscle to depolarize when it binds to the receptor.
 However, unlike acetylcholine, succinylcholine cannot be hydrolysed by acetylcholinesterase, only by butyrylcholinesterase, meaning that when succinylcholine binds to a receptor, it will stay bound for a long time.

 By staying bound to the nicotinic receptor, the muscle cell will stay depolarized (-50mV membrane potential).
 This causes the voltage-gated Na+ channels to be unable to go back to the resting state, which makes the postsynaptic membrane unable to be excited, and the muscle unable to contract, causing paralysis!
 This is called the phase I block.
 When cholinesterase inhibitors are administered during the phase I block, the strength of the block will be increased, because succinylcholine will stay even longer.